Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-Finally, the bottom of Figure~\ref{fig:findings-summary} lists another set of \emph{scenario-unique} findings, this time from the interactions and experiences in the CorpoCapitalist future.
-These findings were different than in the MyData future: 1) because AI's suggestions were presented to the participants upfront, without asking if there is a desire to see them, they were considered differently.
-Users saw value in them as data summaries (i.e., shortened versions of news articles), not straightforwardly as recommendations to trust in and which they could confirm as the final evaluation.
-In contrast to the MyData future, 2) the participants perceived that they had significantly lower amounts of control over AI (even if overall it was considered as an opportunity).
-Also, 3) they approached the performance tracking (i.e., assessment of their level of contribution to AI model's training) as a game where they are motivated to increase their ranking.
-Finally, 4) besides gaming, they found also another reason to be motivated about AI's training, which related to model corrections' wider impacts on later situations where the AI would encounter similar decision-making situations.
+Finally, the bottom of the figure lists another set of \emph{scenario-unique} findings, this time from the interactions and experiences in the CorpoCapitalist future.
+The findings exhibited several key divergences from the MyData future: 1) Because the suggestions were presented upfront, without regard for the user's level of desire to see them, they were considered differently.
+Users found value in them as data summaries (i.e., condensed versions of the articles), not straightforwardly as trustworthy recommendations awaiting confirmation as the final evaluation.
+2) Though this future still struck participants as an opportunity, they perceived significantly lower control over the AI than in the MyData future.
+3) Also, they approached the system's performance tracking (i.e., its assessment of their contribution to AI-model training) as a game that offered incentives to increase their ranking.
+4) Finally, there was a further motivating factor alongside this, related to larger impacts of their corrections, through the AI's later operation in decision-making situations of a similar kind.

-The three-partite classification above concretises at least two benefits that triangulation can bring to studies on possible futures in HCI, as we will discuss next.
+The overlap-and-uniqueness-based categorisation of findings above concretises at least two benefits that triangulation can bring to studies of possible futures in HCI.
+We discuss these next.